strands-project/strands_executive/strands_executive_tutorial/doc/tutorial.md

 This executive framework, schedules and manages the execution of *tasks*.
 An instance of a task object describes the desired exection of an [actionlib action server](http://wiki.ros.org/actionlib), usually within a *time window* and at a given robot location.
 In the first part of this tutorial you will create instances of tasks and manage their execution via the executive framework.

+**Note**, whilst any actionlib server can be used with the execution framework, it is important that the server correctly responds to preemption requests.

 ### The Wait Action

 To save the work of implementing an action server, we will work with one which is provided by the execution framework: the wait action.
 This action server simply either waits until a particular time or for a given duration before returning.
 The definition of action is as follows: